U.S. flag

 Toxicity

 Like any anti-inflammatory agent, steroid toxicity is treated similarly to any non-steroidal anti-inflammatory drug overdose or toxicity.
 Although the frequency of life-threatening complications from steroids and NSAID overdose is low, the overdose response ranges from no symptoms to death despite intensive-care treatment.
-Most symptoms are an excess of the pharmacological action of steroids and NSAIDs and include abdominal pain, nausea, vomiting, drowsiness, dizziness, headache, ear ringing, and nystagmus.
-A significant dose-response relationship occurs with the long-term use of systemic corticosteroids and the development of systemic corticosteroid-related complications for patients with severe asthma, resulting in an increased burden and costs on the health care system.[7]
+Most symptoms are due to the excessive pharmacological action of steroids and NSAIDs and include abdominal pain, nausea, vomiting, drowsiness, dizziness, headache, ear ringing, and nystagmus.
+A significant dose-response relationship occurs with the long-term use of systemic corticosteroids and the development of systemic corticosteroid-related complications for patients with severe asthma, resulting in an increased burden and costs on the healthcare system.[41]

 Enhancing Healthcare Team Outcomes

-Managing drug adverse effects requires an interprofessional team of healthcare professionals, including a nurse, laboratory technologists, pharmacists, and several physicians in different specialties.
+The management of adverse drug reactions induced by steroids requires an interprofessional team of healthcare professionals, including a nurse, laboratory technologists, pharmacists, and several physicians in different specialties.
 Without proper management, the adverse effects of prednisone overdose are high.
-Systemic corticosteroids have extensive use in the treatment of a variety of autoimmune and inflammatory disorders.
-Prolonged use, especially at high doses of 40 mg/day, can cause serious adverse effects.
-The most common systems involved include musculoskeletal, endocrine, cardiovascular, and central nervous system (CNS) and gastrointestinal (GI) tract.
-Prednisone's side effects can be minimized by monitoring the patient and putting preventative measures in place.
-Some of these preventative measures include using lower potency dosages and starting patients on the lowest effective dosage per guidelines.
+Systemic corticosteroids have extensive use in the treatment of various autoimmune and inflammatory disorders.
+Prolonged use, especially at high doses of 40 mg daily, can cause serious adverse effects.
+The most common systems involved include the gastrointestinal (GI), musculoskeletal, endocrine, cardiovascular, and central nervous system (CNS).
+Prednisone's adverse effects can be minimized by monitoring the patient and putting preventative measures in place.
+Some of these preventive measures include using lower-potency dosages and starting patients on the lowest effective dosage, as per guidelines.
 The patient needs to be informed of the adverse effects so they may understand and be aware of making the proper lifestyle modifications to help reduce the risk of adverse effects.
 Patients should receive counsel to seek medical attention if they experience any of these known adverse effects.
 A steroid treatment card can be recommended to show to all healthcare professionals involved in their care and management.
-Adults versus children monitoring and care should be noted, particularly regarding growth curve complications, adrenal suppression, and osteoporosis.[8]
+The differences in monitoring and care between adults and children should be noted, particularly regarding growth curve complications, adrenal suppression, and osteoporosis.[40]

-To accomplish the above, interprofessional collaboration is crucial.
+To achieve this, interprofessional collaboration is essential.
 Clinicians prescribe the drug and need to inform the patients about the adverse event profile; this is often the task of the nursing staff.
-They can also assess patient compliance and let the prescribing clinician know about any possible issues.
-Pharmacists can counsel the patient on proper administration, as well as reinforce the adverse events.
-Pharmacists must also perform medication reconciliation and report to the prescribing office regarding any potential interactions.
-Only through this type of interprofessional communication can prednisone therapy achieve its optimal results.
-[Level 5]
+They can also assess patient compliance and inform the prescribing clinician about any potential issues.
+Pharmacists can counsel patients on proper administration and reinforce the importance of reporting adverse events.
+Pharmacists must also perform medication reconciliation and report any potential interactions to the prescribing office.[46]
+An interprofessional team approach with open communication among physicians, advanced practice providers, nurses, and pharmacists can enhance patient outcomes and mitigate the adverse reactions associated with prednisone therapy.

 Review Questions